 Gradually, I realized my worth and the value of the service I was providing.
 And I realized something else: The area I was now living and working in had a much higher standard of living.
 To many of the locals, $69 was not outrageous at all.
 It was a bargain!

 Sales are about confidence.
 Remember that you have the skills and the training required to help people achieve their goals.
 And for people looking to change, that service is worth the cost.
+It’s going to be impossible to earn six figures as a personal trainer if you don’t value your time accordingly—there’s just not enough of it.
 Don’t be afraid to ask for what you’re worth.

 Mistake 6: Poor client retention